Eiffel Tower Facts – The Iconic Parisian Tower in Paris France

 The tower has become the global icon of both Paris and France.
-Apart from that, the tower welcomes about ten million tourists every year, making it the most-visited monument in the world that requires entrance fees.
+In addition, the tower welcomes about ten million tourists every year .
+This makes it the most-visited monument in the world that requires entrance fees.

 The iron made lattice Eiffel Tower is situated at the vast green lawn of Champ de Mars.
 It was named after Gustave Eiffel, the engineer who built it.
-It has been built for 123 years now as the gateway arch to the World’s Fair back in 1889.
+The construction of the tower began in 1887 and ended in 1889 as the gateway arch for the 1889 World’s Fair.

 Visiting the Tower

 There are three levels open to visitors.
-Ticket prices vary depending on the levels you wish to visit and the means by which you get to the levels, you can either use the stairs or take the lift.
+Ticket prices vary depending on the levels you visit and how you get to the levels, either the stairs or the lift.

 Taking the stairs would be a cheaper (and yes, healthier) option, but access to the third and highest level is not available via stairs.

-If you wish to enjoy the panorama of Paris by the stairs, be prepared for some legwork.
-From ground level to the first level alone, it already takes over 300 steps then it would take another 300 steps from the first to the second level.
-The 1st and 2nd floor costs 4.50 Euros for adults and 3 Euros for children 4-11 years old.
+If you want to enjoy the panorama of Paris by stairs, be prepared for a workout.
+From ground level to the first level alone is over 300 steps then another 300 steps from the first to the second level.

-If you happen to be famished after all the stair climbing, there are restaurants and snack bars at the first and second levels.
+There are restaurants and snack bars at the first and second levels just in case.

 Keepsake of visit

-Leaving Paris won’t be complete without souvenirs!
-The must-have Eiffel Tower miniatures and other souvenir items are also available on the ground, first and second levels.
+The must-have Eiffel Tower miniatures and other souvenir items are available on the ground, first and second levels.

 When can I visit?

 The Eiffel Tower Paris France is open every single day of the year from 9:30 a.m. to 11 p.m.
 There are certain occasions and holidays when they extend the opening hours to midnight.
-For those who wish to avoid long queue and crowded observation area, visit during weekdays rather than weekends.
+To avoid long lines and crowds, visit during weekdays rather than weekends.
 October to March are cold and rainy months.
 Not only does the gloomy weather obstruct the scenic view of the city, access to the top of the tower may sometimes be suspended due to weather conditions and/or security measures.

 The Eiffel Tower is picturesque both morning and night.
-Arriving right before sunset would be a good idea.
+Arriving right before sunset is a good idea.
 The morning light features its architecture while the gold lights illuminating the Eiffel Tower at night is equally charming and shouldn’t be missed.